21 Gluten Free Life Hacks To Make Your Life Easier

 (15) Buy free from yellow stickers – have a chat with your local supermarket and find out when they’re most likely to add yellow discount stickers to products.
-Bread is a popular one!
-Might have a short life but just shove it in the freezer.
+Bread and wraps are a popular one!
+Both can be shoved in the freezer… yes, wraps too!

 (17) Uni students, get a different colour for your pans/plates/cutlery etc – make sure they stand out!

 (18) Join Insta – there is so much help out there!
 Check out the hashtags #glutenfreeblogger to find 100’s of us